wazuh/wazuh-documentation/source/installation_guide/installing-agents/wazuh_agent_deb.rst

 	apt-get install wazuh-agent

 Edit file `/var/ossec/etc/ossec.conf` and replace the text *MANAGER_IP* with the manager's IP address.
 For example::

 	<ossec_config>
 	  <client>
 	    <server-ip>1.2.3.4</server_ip>

+At this point, you need to :ref:`register the agent in the manager <connecting_agents>`.

 Restart the agent to apply changes and check the agent status: